harsha-commit/daws-terraform/028/01-terraform-custom-module/task.md

 - Demonstrate NAT Gateway, Route Tables, Peering with another VPC in the existing VPC
   - Provide the user a variable to choose if the VPC Peering is required or not
   - If user opts for VPC Peering
-    - If he provides, VPC ID of second VPC, peer to it
+    - If user provides VPC ID of second VPC, peer to it
     - Else, peer to Default VPC
 - One NAT Gateway and One Route table per subnet is enough for Assignment
 - Use Terraform Modules and test it